General Admissions Information

 toll free: 888-340-2222

 The Office of Undergraduate Admissions processes all undergraduate applications for admission to all campuses of Temple University.
-Freshman applicants can opt to apply Early Action through our application or the Common Application and must have a completed application on file before November 1st to receive a decision by January 10th.
-All other applicants (freshman or transfer) are reviewed on a rolling basis, and candidates are usually notified of decisions four to six weeks after receipt of a completed application.
+First-year applicants can opt to apply Early Action through the Common Application and must have a completed application on file before November 1st to receive a decision by January 10th.
+All other applicants (first-year or transfer) are reviewed on a rolling basis, and candidates are usually notified of decisions four to six weeks after receipt of a completed application.

 The web site to apply is https://admissions.temple.edu/apply.

 Students must submit all application materials to the Office of Undergraduate Admissions by the stated deadlines on the undergraduate application web site.
 Applications received after these dates will be considered on a space-available basis.
 The admissions application fee is $55.00.

 Special Requirements for Admission

 The following programs have additional requirements for admission: the College of Public Health (Nursing, first-year and transfers, and Health Information Management, transfers only), Dance, Music, and the Tyler School of Art.
 Refer to the individual program description for the details on these special requirements.
 Adult applicants, those who are 22 years and older and have not attempted 15 or more college-level credits at an accredited institution, are not required to submit standardized test scores.